lukefleed/two-pass-lanczos/README.md

 - **Debug Information**: Retained in release builds for meaningful stack traces during long computations
 - **Disabled Overflow Checks**: Standard for high-performance numerical code

+> Compile time may be longer due to LTO and single codegen unit settings, but the resulting binaries will be significantly faster.
+If you need faster compile times during development, just comment out the relevant lines in `Cargo.toml` or build without `--release`.
+Note that debug builds will be significantly slower for numerical workloads

 ### Faer Optimization

 The project leverages aggressive optimization for the `faer` linear algebra library even in debug builds through the development profile override: